spanska/google-home-notifier-python/README.md

 `/say/?text=猿も木から落ちる&lang=ja`

+`youtube/play?query=Oh My Sweet Lord`

+This will play the first song returned by youtube matching the corresponding query

 ## running for real

 I use docker to run it.
 It works pretty well.
 I even included some pretty good docker script that will make it easier.
 Please check that out for more help.